Nadeemdnvw/relynt-docs/files/en/getting_started_guide/hardware_requirements/hardware_requirements.md

 Hardware requirements
 =====================

-For running Splynx on a hosted environment you need the following:
+For running Relynt on a hosted environment you need the following:

 ## Hardware: